mvolkmann/blog/src/swift/swift-lang.md

 ## KeyPaths

 KeyPaths provide a path to a particular property in objects.
+These can be used directly to retrieve the value of a property from a specific object or they can be passed to a function.
-KeyPaths can be passed to the `Array` `map` and `filter` methods in place of a closure.
+For example, KeyPaths can be passed to the `Array` `map` and `filter` methods in place of a closure.

-The following code demonstrates using KeyPaths.
+The following code demonstrates several uses of KeyPaths.

 ```swift
 struct Address {